 The "scorecard" for tracking member satisfaction is a metric known as Net Promoter Score (NPS).
 NPS measures how likely members are to recommend the credit union to their families and friends by segmenting responses into three categories: Detractors, Passives and Promoters.
 The goal is to have as many Promoters as possible, while also identifying why members may fall into another of the categories (and finding ways to eliminate those reasons).
-CCU's NPS target score for 2023 is 52.0; as of this report in December of 2023, the credit union is very close to achieving that goal, now standing at 51.62.
+CCU's NPS target score for 2024 was 50.0.
+We exceeded that goal with a score of 51.57!
+For 2025, we have two mergers in the works, which can affect satisfaction in the short term from transitioning members.
+Therefore, we hope to at least match our 2024 goal.